ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

-First, the snow submodule needs to include a minimum set of **above-ground processes** so that snow and below zero temperatures affect precipitation phase (rain vs snow), water storage at the surface, melting, and delayed release, surface roughness and wind profiles, surface albedo and on absorbed shortwave radiation, surface energy partitioning, and hydrologic liquid-water input from melted snow.
+First, the snow submodule needs to include a minimum set of **above-ground processes** so that snow and below zero temperatures affect precipitation phase (rain vs snow), water storage at the surface, melting, surface roughness and wind profiles, surface albedo and absorbed shortwave radiation, surface energy partitioning, and hydrologic liquid-water input from melted snow.

 Most snow models use a multi-layer approach with snow accumulating at the top, getting more compact and dark as it ages (-> albedo changes), and melting from the lower layers (e.g. {cite:t}`maclean_ecologist_2026`, {cite:t}`jennings_spatial_2018`, {cite:t}`kearney_how_2020`,).
-For simplicity, the first version of our snow model used a single layer approach.
+For simplicity, the first version of our snow model uses a single layer approach.
 This layer will cover the current surface layer so that the effects of surface vegetation on the energy balance are reduced, details of implementation are still to be decided.